Keynote speakers

 Team Leader (Weed Management Systems) - CSIRO Health & Biosecurity, Canberra

-Ben is a botanist and vegetation ecologist with a lifelong passion for understanding and managing invasive plants.
+WMSSA are delighted to announce Dr Ben Gooden as a keynote speaker.
+Ben is a Senior Research Scientist at CSIRO, a botanist and vegetation ecologist with a lifelong passion for understanding and managing invasive plants.
 As Team Leader of CSIRO’s Weed Management Systems team in Canberra, Ben co-leads Australia’s national weed biocontrol research program alongside Dr Michelle Rafter in Brisbane.
 Together, their teams develop and implement sustainable, science-based solutions to protect Australia’s agricultural productivity and biodiversity from the threat of invasive weeds.
 Ben’s research spans a wide range of systems—from temperate forests to desert grasslands and coastal wetlands—where he investigates the impacts of alien plant invasions and translates this knowledge into practical, on-ground management strategies.
 His work is deeply collaborative, engaging with landholders, community groups, and policymakers to co-design research that delivers real-world environmental outcomes.
 Growing up on a dairy farm and later in the arid landscapes of Broken Hill, Ben’s early encounters with fireweed and thistles sparked a lifelong fascination with weeds and the Australian bush.
 This personal connection continues to drive his commitment to translational science—bridging the gap between research and practice to tackle some of the country’s most pressing weed challenges.
 Ben also contributes to national policy through his role on the Environment and Invasives Committee’s Weeds Working Group, helping shape frameworks like the National Established Weed Priorities (NEWP).

-Technical Officer at Agriculture and Food, CSIRO Farming Systems, Adelaide
+Technical Officer at Agriculture and Food, CSIRO Farming Systems, Adelaide.

 Jackie Ouzman